amith-ananthram/feelingblue/README.md

 ## Acknowledgements

 We would like to express our gratitude to our annotators for their contributions and the artists whose work they annotated for their wonderful art.
-Additionally, we would like to thank our reviewers and Action Editor for their thoughtful feedback.
+Additionally, we would like to thank our reviewers and Action Editor at TACL for their thoughtful feedback.